chengsoonong/digbeta/notes.md

-# Notes on Active Learning, Bandits and Experimental Design
+# Notes on Active Learning, Bandits, Choice and Design of Experiments (ABCDE)

 There are three ideas which are often used for eliciting human responses using machine learning predictors.
 At a high level they are similar is spirit, but they have different foundations which lead to different formulations.
-The ideas are active learning, bandits and experimental design (ABED).
+The ideas are active learning, bandits and experimental design.
+Related to this but with literature from a different field is social choice theory, which looks at how individual preferences are aggregated.

-## Overview of ABED
+## Overview of ABCDE

 ### Active Learning